 The CEO, Eben Upton, wrote on the company’s website about shortages and what they are doing to tackle the units of customer backlog.

 How much will Raspberry Pi 5 be?

 There is much attention on Raspberry Pi 5, but there is nothing substantial to hold onto.
-The Raspberry Pi Foundation is yet to make an official announcement regarding the fifth generation of the computer, but speculations are stirring among enthusiasts.
+The Raspberry Pi Foundation is yet to provide an official Raspberry Pi 5 Release date, but speculations are stirring among enthusiasts.

 Users can bet that the developers are keeping track of discussions about the product.
-This will also help them meet the users’ expectations as much as possible when the Raspberry Pi 5 is finally launched.
+This will also help them meet the users’ expectations as much as possible when the Raspberry Pi 5 is finally released on the market.

 I’m a Software Engineer and Programming Coach.
 I want to help you in your journey to become a Super Developer!